 EFF-7: Departure sequence delay

 This is a time metric (Xue, 2020) equal to the time duration from the time that the aircraft starts its flight to the time that the aircraft takes off from the origin point.
 This metric is measured in seconds.
 In the ideal case, this metric is equal to 0 seconds.
 The departure sequence delay metric shows how long the aircraft will wait and land at the take-off point until it can be able to take off.
 It is caused by the aircrafts’ congestion over the vertiport since the aircraft needs to keep the required separation distance during the take-off process.
+The equation for calculating this metric per aircraft is presented below.